betstick/cfromreader/README.md

 Run `cmake .. -DDEBUG=true` to get a more verbose output.
 Off by default.
 Also enables GDB debugging support.

 ## How to Use
 You should be able to clone this repo onto your computer then include the cfromreader.hpp header file into your project.
+Note: by default you'll need the res/ folder from src/ in your binary directory for now.
+The res/ folder contains the file lists for hashing in order to access DVDBND data.

 ## Building on Linux
 You'll probably be able to figure it out.
 Steps should be similar to the Windows instructions, just, in your terminal.